Estonia wants, expects more NATO troops on its territory

 NATO has said it would send more ships, planes and troops to eastern Europe to reassure allies, but it shied away from new permanent bases in the east.
 The alliance has decided to use Estonia's Amari air base for four fighter jets and has established mine sweepers in the eastern Baltic sea.

-Mikser said he expected to see more joint military exercises that emphasised NATO's Article 5 - than any attack on one alliance member, was an act of aggression on all NATO members.
+Mikser said he expected to see more joint military exercises that emphasized NATO's Article 5 - than any attack on one alliance member, was an act of aggression on all NATO members.

 "There are discussions going on about the changes to the way we approach joint military exercises," the minister said.
 "To the size and frequency and first of all to the scenarios.

 "I think we will have more high end, Article 5-type scenario exercises.
-Like collective defence scenario exercises rather than just peace-keeping or crisis-response operations."
+Like collective defense scenario exercises rather than just peace-keeping or crisis-response operations."

 Mikser warned of the speed the Russian leadership could make and implement its decisions, unlike the EU's and NATO's need for consensus building across different countries